 Make sure the RDP Protocol is selected, and simply enter the IP Address of the machine you want to connect to and hit Enter.

 Creating a Connection and Saving it

 Now let’s do it the proper way.
 If you are managing more than one machine, chances are you want to save a few connections.
 Click on the + in the upper left corner to get started.
 Enter the Details as in the Screenshot below.

 Mind you; you have to play around with the Color Depth setting.
 For my Windows Servers, I had to use True Color (32 bpp).
 On my Windows 10 Machine, I was able to use GFX RFX (32 bpp).
 Just go down through the list from Top (best) to Bottom(worst) and see what works!

 On the Advanced Tab, you can choose the Quality of the connection.
 Medium works best for most cases, but play around with it and adjust it according to your needs.
 Finally, click on Save and Connect.

-Now you will have a great tool to use to use RDP Linux to Windows.
-I have used it now for about a Month on a daily basis and haven't looked back.
+Now you will have a great tool to use RDP Linux to Windows.
+I have used it now for about a month on a daily basis and haven’t looked back.
 I have no issue whatsoever with using my Linux Workstation to manage my Windows Machines.

 If you want to learn more about this, check out my recent YouTube Video on Linux for SysAdmins!